workingDog/scalakml/README.md

     }

 ## Issues
-  One current issue is scala does not preserve CDATA, such that angle brackets and ampersands in CDATA elements are corrupted, Google Earth for example does not like that.
+  One current issue is scala xml does not preserve CDATA, such that angle brackets and ampersands in CDATA elements are corrupted, Google Earth for example does not like that.

 ## Status